makersacademy/chitter-challenge/README.md

 # Chitter Challenge
 -------

 This is my attempt to create a Twitter clone that satisfies the user stories below.
+I managed to satisfy all but the final one, although in a fairly rough form as it stands.
+If I had more time, I would like to ensure that new users' email addresses throw an error if they already exist within the database, as well as email confirmation when they successfully sign up.
+Obviously, the front end still needs considerable work too.
+However, the challenge has helped me to consolidate much of what I have learned about databases this week.

 ```
 STRAIGHT UP